N19: Primary Circuit Materials & Manufacturing

 Brief Description of the Unit

 This unit provides a comprehensive overview of the welding and cladding processes that are relevant to the fabrication of primary circuit components in a pressurised water reactor.
-An introduction to the physics of heat source-material interactions is provided for each process, together with an overview of the working principles and necessary equipment.
+Emerging near-net shape manufacturing processes are also introduced.
+The physics of heat source-material interactions is covered for key welding processes, together with an overview of the working principles and necessary equipment.
 The metallurgy of welding is also covered, and specific considerations for primary circuit materials are explored.
 Links between manufacturing choices and through-life structural performance are made through considering the factors that affect the development of the mechanical properties of welds, residual stresses and distortion, and common weld defects.
 Strategies for inspection and quality assurance are outlined and related to the requirements in relevant engineering codes and standards.
 Learning is reinforced through the consideration of case studies that have received considerable attention in the engineering literature.
 Finally, emerging trends in manufacturing practice are highlighted.

 Intended Learning Outcomes